segment-boneyard/nightmare/Readme.md

 #### Nightmare.action(name, action|namespace)

-You can add your own custom actions to the Nightmare prototype.
+With nightmare v3 it's easy to extend the Nightmare psudo-class to provide custom behavior, either by extending the class or by adding functions to the nightmare prototype.

+However, the .action method is still retained for backward compatability.
 Here's an example:

 ```js
 Nightmare.action('size', function (done) {